-Genevieve Wood develops and executes strategies to promote The Heritage Foundation’s policy solutions for advancing free enterprise, limited government, individual freedom, traditional American values, and a strong national defense.
+Wood, previously a member of the senior management team, has worked since 2006 to develop and execute strategies to promote Heritage’s policy solutions for advancing free enterprise, limited government, individual freedom, traditional American values, and a strong national defense.

-Wood, a member of Heritage’s senior management team, says she enjoys the challenge of “helping everyday Americans understand how what happens in Washington and public policy affects them.”
-Most recently, that effort includes proposals such as immigration reform and interstate sales taxes.
+Wood says she long has enjoyed the challenge of “helping everyday Americans understand how what happens in Washington and public policy affects them.”
+Most recently, that effort had included appearances on a range of misguided proposals from immigration reform to interstate sales taxes.

 She spoke to tens of thousands of Americans while crisscrossing the country in 2012 to promote fiscal responsibility as part of a bus tour that visited 127 cities in 25 states.
 She also conveyed the think tank’s conservative policy solutions in dozens of radio and TV interviews during the 10-month tour.

-Since 2011, Wood and her creative team have introduced audiences and organizations to Saving the American Dream, Heritage’s detailed plan to solve the national debt crisis, simplify taxes, redesign entitlement programs and make health care affordable.
-She also oversaw Leadership for America, the think tank’s program to advance 10 initiatives addressing key domestic, economic, legal and foreign policy challenges.
+Since 2011, Wood and her creative team have introduced audiences and organizations to policy agendas such as Saving the American Dream, Heritage’s detailed plan to solve the national debt crisis, simplify taxes, redesign entitlement programs and make health care affordable.
+She oversaw Leadership for America, the think tank’s program to advance 10 initiatives addressing key domestic, economic, legal and foreign policy challenges.

-Wood’s duties include coordinating long-term and short-term strategies from Capitol Hill to the grassroots level, with the goal of educating government officials and ordinary taxpayers.
-She leads a creative team responsible for market research, product development, publications, video production, photography and graphic design, branding and advertising.
-She is one of the think tank’s busiest public speakers.
+Wood’s duties previously included coordinating long-term and short-term strategies from Capitol Hill to the grassroots level, with the goal of educating government officials and ordinary taxpayers.
+She led a creative team responsible for market research, product development, publications, video production, photography and graphic design, branding and advertising.

 Before joining Heritage in 2006, Wood worked for more than 14 years in Washington politics, policy and media.
 She helped federal and state lawmakers, political candidates, authors and organizations communicate policy goals and plan how to implement objectives.
 Her clients ranged from regional groups to prominent outfits such as Heritage, Cato Institute, Focus on the Family, Manhattan Institute and the Susan B. Anthony List.